ioos/registry/README.md

 The interface between the [NGDC Geoportal](http://www.ngdc.noaa.gov/geoportal/catalog/main/home.page) and the [IOOS Catalog](http://catalog.ioos.us/) is the CSW interface.

 The primary client of the Registry is the Catalog.
 The [IOOS Catalog](http://catalog.ioos.us/) will automatically harvest records from the NGDC Geoportal every 24 hours.
 The current (03 October 2014) harvest schedule for the catalog is:
-  * The Catalog start to harvest at 0710 UTC (3:10 am ET)
+  * The Catalog start to harvest at 0710 UTC (3:10 am ET).
-  * The Catalog begins to clean up at 0810 UTC (4:10am ET)
+  * The Catalog begins to clean up at 0810 UTC (4:10am ET).
-  * The metadata records are reindexed daily at 0630 UTC (1:30am ET)
+  * The metadata records are reindexed daily at 0630 UTC (1:30am ET).
-  * The Catalog team is sent a status email at 0620 UTC (1:20am ET)
+  * The Catalog team is sent a status email at 0620 UTC (1:20am ET).